 5. ChildLife Essentials Liquid Vitamin C

 - KIDS VITAMIN C FOR IMMUNE SUPPORT - Vitamin C has been thoroughly researched and shown to help support the immune system through daily us

 Don’t be discouraged by the name, this product works well with both humans and guinea pigs!
 Curiously, both humans and guinea pigs cannot produce their own vitamin C. This is why such a vitamin C supplement can be useful for vitamin sources.
-Please read the instructions carefully before administrating to your pet.
+Please read the instructions carefully before administrating them to your pet.

 Tablets usually have 100 mg of vitamin C. This is not a problem, as the tablet can be divided into quarters of 25 mg and administered directly to your guinea pig.

 Vitamin C drops can also be a valid alternative, as long as you follow the instructions on how to dose the drops.
 Also, do not purchase or use multivitamin supplements for your guinea pig.

 Here are some tips on how to give your guinea pig a vitamin C tablet:

 - Make sure you break the tablet so it can release its aroma.
 Place the piece near your guinea pig’s food so it also understands that it is edible.
 Otherwise, you can take off a smaller piece and offer it directly to your pet.